Do you have dental anxiety or fear? Try our sedation dentistry treatment options.

 Do you go to sleep with oral sedation?

-With oral sedation the effects vary from patient to patient, and the amount used.
+With oral sedation, the effects vary from patient to patient and the amount used.
 Most patients report feeling very drowsy but not fully asleep.
-Anesthesia is the form of sedation that will put patients fully under.
+Anesthesia is a form of sedation that will put patients fully under.
 Anesthetic usually prevents patients from remembering the procedure.

 Contact Morris County Dental Associates for comfortable treatment today.
 You can call 973-298-5893 or schedule an appointment with Dr. Goldberg online.